emoon/minifb/README.md

 `mfb_get_mouse_scroll_x()` and `mfb_get_mouse_scroll_y()` only hold the delta of the last event pump: MiniFB sets them to `0.0f` before pumping events, then writes the delta if a scroll event arrives during that pump.

+With more than one window on Windows or macOS the pump drains the whole thread queue, so a scroll belonging to another window can be delivered there and cleared before that window reads it. `mfb_mouse_scroll_func` is not affected and is the reliable source.

 ### Per-Window Data

 Attach and retrieve custom data per window: